thekakamask/RealEstateManager/README.md

       - 🟩 **IN PROGRESS** Display pins of nearby listings on a map.
       - 🟩 **IN PROGRESS** Retrieve and display user current location.

+    - 🔐 **User Authentication wtih Firebase** :

+      - 🟩 **IN PROGRESS** Secure user login and registration using Firebase Authentication.
+      - 🟩 **IN PROGRESS** Manager user sessions and connection state.
+      - ❌ **NOT IMPLEMENTED** Prepare for integration with cloud-based user features and personalization.

    - 📷 **Media Management** :

       - ❌ **NOT IMPLEMENTED** Take or select photos from gallery.